beaconsproject/disturbance_explorer/docs/buffer_doc.md

 ### Step 6.
 View statistics

 The "Statistics" table on the right panel provides stats on the area and length of disturbances in the study area, as well as the percent area of fires, mining and protected areas if provided.
 If Intact Forest Landscapes (IFL) for the years 2000 and 2020 are available, users can compare their generated undisturbed areas to these reference datasets.

+To save analysis statistics, click the **Save statistics to summmary statistics** button below the table on the right.
+Then, navigate to the **Summary statistics** tab, and click the **Download statistics table** button to save the table in .csv format on your computer.

 ### Step 7.
 Generate report